 The Wilkersons added, “Winter is also an excellent bird watching season.
 While many birds travel all the way south to Mexico and South America to winter, birds also stop to winter in Texas.
 It is an excellent season for waterfowl (ducks and shorebirds), some sparrows, hummingbirds, and hawks.
 The waterfowl winter on lakes such as Richland Chambers, or on the coast.”

 If you miss the traditional spring and fall migrations, regional birding is still available.
 Texas has eight different regions that are detailed on expert birder Bert Frenz’s website, www.bafrenz.com.
 Many birders utilize his detailed lists by region.
 Bird watchers take this opportunity for regional travel to see nesting birds not native to their home areas.
-For example, at the World Birding Center in Edinburg, the Green Kingfisher, the Ringed Kingfisher, the Least Grebe, and the Guava Skipper are examples of some of the unique sightings.
+For example, at the World Birding Center in Edinburg offers unique sightings.
+Lucky birders might see the Green Kingfisher, the Ringed Kingfisher, the Least Grebe, and the Guava Skipper.

-To see or best capture the bird through a lens, a birder often has to get into atypical positions or go off of the trail.
-It is good to keep a backup set of clothes in the car as well as replacement batteries for the camera.
+Seeing or capturing a bird through a lens gets tricky.
+A birder often has to get into atypical positions or go off of the trail.
+It is good to keep a backup set of clothes in the car.
+Additionally, consider replacement batteries for the camera.

 It is also important to observe proper birding etiquette when bird watching with a large group of people.
 Speaking in low tones can be important as not to frighten the birds away.
 Also, being mindful of your camera’s shutter click is important.
-There is an official birding code of ethics published by the American Birding Association, which has many good reminders when observing natural bird habitats.
+There is an official birding code of ethics published by the American Birding Association.
+It has many good reminders when observing natural bird habitats.

 Additionally, it is important to be prepared to wait.
 Many birds reward your patience by presenting interesting behaviors that are fun to observe, especially in mass quantities.
 On average, a birding excursion can take from three to five hours.
-If you are traveling long distances to see or capture a specific bird, plan a two-day trip to gain optimal viewing time.
+Two-day trips enable optimal viewing time if you are traveling long distances to see or capture a specific bird.

 Helpful Birding Tools